-We have made several enhancements to further link the Company's compensation programs with the Company's business and talent strategies and the longterm interests of our shareowners.
+We have made several enhancements to further link the Company's compensation programs with the Company's business and talent strategies and the long-term interests of our shareowners.
 Key enhancements are highlighted below.

-What We Did Notes/Results • Updated the annual incentive program, including adjusting performance metrics to further align with business strategy and, for 2016 and after, reduced potential maximum payout. → Net operating revenue and profit before tax growth were added as annual incentive metrics; weightings were adjusted to decrease emphasis on unit case volume.
-For 2016, maximum payout decreased from 300% of target to 250% of target.
-See page 54 . ٠ Adopted Equity Stewardship Guidelines to reduce share utilization. → Significantly decreased the "burn rate" of shares and met the burn rate commitment of 0.4% a full year early.
-See page 56 . ٠ Adjusted the mix of equity compensation to use fewer stock options and more performance share units. → Mix adjusted to 50/50 in 2015.
-For 2016, mix is 1/3 stock options and 2/3 performance share units. ٠ Reduced the number and value of long-term incentive awards for Named Executive Officers. → Reflects 2015 as a transition year and taking into account recent performance relative to comparator companies.
+What We Did

+- Updated the annual incentive program, including adjusting performance metrics to further align with business strategy and, for 2016 and after, reduced potential maximum payout. - Adopted Equity Stewardship Guidelines to reduce share utilization. - Adjusted the mix of equity compensation to use fewer stock options and more performance share units. - Reduced the number and value of long-term incentive awards for Named Executive Officers.